Restricted Free Agent In The NHL Explained

 • Players aged 24 or older must have at least one year of NHL experience

-A player will be counted to have a year of experience if he plays in at least 10 NHL games in a season.
+A player will be counted as having a year of experience if he plays in at least 10 NHL games in a season.

 Conclusion